karinawie/ICEIS2020/README.md

-# Testes de Desempenho de Banco de Dados em Nuvem
+# Investigating the performance of Moodle database in cloud computing

-## Comando utilizado para executar o pgbench:
+## Command used to execute Pgbench:

-$ pgbench -t 100 -c 5 -S bdpgbench -U postgres -n >> resultado.txt
+$ pgbench -t 100 -c 5 -S bdpgbench -U postgres -n >> exitpgbench.txt

 A explicação do comando é a seguinte: